isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 (You would need to run `mysqlbinlog -vvv` to have the mysqlbinlog command decode the BASE64 for you).

-> Row Based Replication wraps the logged row in a special BINLOG statement, because the binlog can hold only statements.
+> Row Based Replication logs Row Events. `mysqlbinlog` presents them as a special `BINLOG` statement to make it possible to feed the output to another server.

-This is interesting, because it tells us: There is no such thing as a Row Based Binary Log at all, the binlog can hold only statements.
-MySQL worked around this by implementing a BINLOG statement, which takes a single parameter.
+So in order to be able to represent a Row Events as a statement that can be replayed in another server, MySQL implemented a `BINLOG` statement, which takes a single parameter.
 The parameter is a BASE64 encoded pre- and post-image of the row, a kind of binary patch to the data in the table.

 Seeing this, I should be able to take this `BINLOG` statement and run it on the command line of my client: